WojciechMatuszewski/programming-notes/aws-stuff.md

 - when **migrating lots of servers** these can be **grouped into applications**.
 When doing so **SMS will generates AMIs, create CloudFormation templates** and **launch them in a coordiated fashion**.

 * **applications can be divided into groups**.
 Groups can contain multiple servers.

+- this service is **free of charge**.
+Remember that the snapshots, and the underlying created resources will probably cost you some \$\$.

 #### Database Migration Service